kiwicampus/SD-final-project/planner/docs/homework.md

 <!-- ---------------------------------------------------------------------- -->
 ## **EXTRA-HOMEWORK**

 For extra homework we recommend you create a new branch from the developed one when you finish the basic points of the homework, you can name this new branch as *feature/extra_homework*, don't forget to push it before the time that it was given.
+For this you can create new files, modules and organize them as you wish.

-1. **[+5%/5.0]**: Modify the docker file to source ROS2 and have autocompleted commands like ```ROS2 topic list```.
+1. **[+5%/5.0]**: Modify the docker file to source ROS2 and have autocompleted commands like ```ros2 topic list```.
 2. **[+5%/5.0]**: Have the data downloaded from the gsheet and saved in a .csv file each time the container is opened.
 3. **[+5%/5.0]**: Make that the Kiwibot image doesn't get distorted when is turning.
 4. **[+10%/5.0]**: In the GUI, there's an empty field with the `Porc:???%` value.
 Find a way to print there the % of the total distance of the routine that the robot has traveled.